nodecg/nodecg/CONTRIBUTING.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+Note: Make sure you run `npm install` in the root directory without the `--production` flag to ensure all `devDependencies` are installed.

 **Before creating your pull request:**

 1. Ensure your code matches our existing style using our provided [EditorConfig](http://editorconfig.org/) options.